joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-06-28-ordo-salutis-xi-our-new-lives-spirits-work-in-our-sanctification.md

 For some I know who got saved, they were immediately broke free from crippling addictions.
 It happened to me.
 The moment I got saved from a decades-long addiction to porn.
 But what I learned later is that doesn't mean the temptations doesn't come after you.
 And it doesn't say you won't fall.
 I certainly did.
 But was the difference between my old self and new self?
 I got right back up.
 By the grace of God, I kept getting back up after every time I fell.

->Proverbs 24:16 for the righteous falls seven times and rises again, but the wicked stumble in times of calamity.
+>Proverbs 24:16 (CSB) Though a righteous person falls seven times, he will get up, but the wicked will stumble into ruin.

 Let us rejoice in the fact that this is not some absolute limit of how many times a Christian can sin before he is let go by God.
 What it does mean that the righteous ones of God will _always_ get up one more time they all the times they have fallen.
 That is because of the strength, love, and grace of our Lord Jesus Christ.